The Edge of Democracy: Critical response

-Elio Gaspari, of O Globo, draws the attention to the irony of the concept of impartiality, comparing the director of the film, Petra Costa, to one of its protagonists, former judge Sérgio Moro: "Petra Costa is a filmmaker and Moro was a judge.
+Elio Gaspari, of O Globo, draws the attention to the irony of the concept of impartiality, comparing the director of the film, Petra Costa, to one of its protagonists, former judge Sergio Moro: "Petra Costa is a filmmaker and Moro was a judge.
 The documentary has an explicit sympathetic bias towards Lula, but one should not charge impartiality to a filmmaker.
 Impartial would be Judge Moro.
 Was he?".
 Gaspari's article was also published in Folha de São Paulo.

 Maurício Costa, of the Correio Braziliense, wrote that the film "seems to be directed more to foreign audiences than to Brazilians".
 In his criticism, he said: "It is not an impartial film, nor is it intended to be impartial.
 From the beginning, it assumes its position, but it is an honest film.
 There are no dissimulations, no inventions, no distortions.
 There is only a sincere and purposefully subjective analysis, which sheds new light on Brazil's recent history.
 As a film, The Edge of Democracy is engaging and powerful - it may arouse passion and hatred, but it will never leave the public indifferent".

 Jerônimo Teixera of the Brazilian magazine Crusoé published a negative review of the movie stating that it: "twist the reality to say that democracy is at risk in Brazil [which] can deceive Hollywood, but it is only the narcissistic outburst of a non-conformed girl.".

 Tales Ab'Sáber, of the Brazilian left-wing magazine CartaCapital, said that the film "has the merit of ordering the historical reading of an extremely troubled process of institutional disorganization and emergence of violence in politics" and that "nothing there is a lie, all that happened, all that is a historical matter in need of evaluation and fair reading".